 - All RG’s are easier to trade for in the preseason.
-The regular season the trade results are different.
+The regular season trade results can be slightly different.
+We use Real-Life Roster in online mode; if you are not using that roster and/or are in offline mode these trades will be completely different.

 - Each player will have a description of what you need to do so the trade will work for you on any team.